-With the aim of achieving responsible and sustainable mining, we provide the following services to our beneficiaries:
+With the aim of attaining responsible and sustainable

-Identification of needs for support and design of improvement plans:
+Identification of the support needs and development of improvement plans:

 Organizational aspects, internal control, and economic sustainability:

-Use and management of mercury and toxic and dangerous substances:
+Handling and use of mercury and other toxic and unsafe substances:

 Mining sector and mining community: